ooooak/mysql-dump-splitter/README.md

 sql-split
 ------------
-sql-split is a command line tool to split large sql dump file into small files. its designed to handle large files without eating the whole ram.
+sql-split is a command line tool to split SQL Dump file into small files.

 Usage